lanainland/lanainland.github.io/_travel/giza_pyramids.md

 The most unique however is the Pyramid of Khafre, as it still retains the limestone casing at the very top.

 The smallest one of the three is the Menkaure pyramid.
-It may seem unimpressive in comparison, but it was coated in pink granite and it was apparently the most striking pyramid when it was built.
+It may seem unimpressive in comparison, but it was once a very striking sight, with the bottom 20 meters coated in pink granite and the rest in white limestone.

 ![pyramids](./assets/img/travel/egypt/giza_pyramids/pyramids6.jpg){: width="100%"}